Allow or deny custom clients in Office 365 sign-on policy

 Enter the name of the client for which you want to allow or deny access.
 See About the custom client filter text box.

 - Complete other sections as appropriate and click Save.
 See Get started with Office 365 sign on policies.

 - Back in the Sign On Policy section, place this rule at an appropriate priority level.
 Okta evaluates each rule by priority and applies the first rule that matches.

 - Repeat steps 1–5 for each custom client for which you want to allow or deny access.

 If you select both the Web Browser and Custom options for a sign-on rule under If the user's client is any of these, then the rule applies when either of the options is applicable.

 - Maximum 100 (256 for Identity Engine) characters are allowed.

 - Special characters are allowed.

-- Any white space - leading, trailing, or between words - is used verbatim.
+- White space (leading, trailing, or between words) is used verbatim.
 For example, WinWord (with leading and trailing white space), WinWord (without any white space), and Win Word are different.